ar-shestopal/game-test-asignment/README.md

    ------------------------
 ```

-with row/column numbers and number of adjecent Holes (Holes) in every Cell.
+with row/column numbers and the number of adjacent Holes (Holes) in every Cell.
 Holes(Holes) are marked with `X` to simplify testing.

 Also there is no validation of user input.